informatics-lab/blog/_posts/2016-06-30-cracking-clojure.md

 Functional programming is a style of coding which has turned a lot of what I thought I new about writing software on its head.
 I found lots of [misty](http://www.itworld.com/article/2693998/big-data/clojure-developers-are-the-happiest-developers.html) [eyed](https://teamgaslight.com/blog/why-were-learning-clojure) [blog](http://www.gigamonkeys.com/book/introduction-why-lisp.html) [posts](http://clojure.org/about/rationale) about how learning functional languages like Clojure helps you write [expressive](https://www.infoq.com/news/2013/03/Language-Expressiveness), [highly parallelisable](https://speakerdeck.com/chris_betz/spark-way), [portable](http://clojure.org/about/jvm_hosted) code.
 People also seem to have a semi-religious zeal for how it helps you "[think about all coding differently](http://owenrh.me.uk/blog/2015/08/24/)", "[attain software enlightenment](http://occamsoftware.blogspot.co.uk/2007/04/anyone-who-knows-how-to-program-in-lisp.html)", and generally build character, solve world hunger etc.

-To good to miss, right?
+Too good to miss, right?
 So with this in mind, and red-eye flight back from the US to fill, I cracked my knuckles and took the jump.

 ## Functional programming?...So what, I can already write functions.
 I know, let me explain.
 My programming education has gone something like this:

 1. **DOS/BASH:** "Oooh, I can type something and the computer does it"
 2. **Scripts:** "Nice!
-I can just stick all those commands on after another in lists"
+I can just stick all those commands one after another in lists"
 3. **Procedural programming:** "This script is too long.
 I need to chop it up in to functions"
 4. **Object oriented programming:** "I can't brain this problem as functions.
 But I can if I can make a thing that does stuff!"